AAUP Members (Faculty, Librarians, Coaches)

-State provides up to six weeks of benefits payments to care for a newborn or a sick family member.
+State of New Jersey provides up to six weeks of benefit payment to care for a newborn or sick family member.
 The State requires that this program be financed by employee contributions.
 Family Leave details

-Benefits of two-thirds monthly salary up to the highest paid AAUP member per month are payable to age 65 after six months of disability.
+If approved by the vendor, benefits of two-thirds monthly salary are payable after six months of disability based on a schedule and your age when you become disabled.
 The cost is paid by the University.
-Coverage is effective after one year of employment or upon date of hire if the employee had coverage with a previous employer within three months prior to hire.
+Coverage is effective after one year of employment or upon date of hire if the employee had coverage with a previous employer within the three months prior to hire.
 Disability plan details

 Rider has a defined-contribution retirement plan with Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF) as the record keeper.
 All regular employees are eligible to participate on a voluntary basis on the September 1 or March 1 coincident with or following the first anniversary of their employment.
 This waiting period is waived for new employees who have completed one year of service with another employer maintaining a 403(b) plan.
-Eligible employees must contribute a minimum of 5% in order to participate, and the University provides an 8.50% contribution for each participant.
+Eligible employees must contribute a minimum of 5% in order to participate, and the University provides a 6.0% contribution for each participant.
+Effective September 1, 2019 the University's contribution will be 5.0%.
 Employee and employer contributions are fully vested, and may be directed to investment options offered by TIAA-CREF and other approved vendors by the University.
 Supplemental Retirement Annuities, which have certain flexible provisions, are also available.
-In the event you become totally disabled and are enrolled in the plan, the University will continue a 13.25% contribution to your annuity contracts.
+In the event you become totally disabled and are enrolled in the plan, the University will continue a contribution to your annuity contracts.

 Flexible spending reimbursement accounts may be established for medical and/or dependent care expenses.
 Contributions are made by salary reduction and reimbursements are not taxed.
-Employees are eligible for a supplemental University contribution of $550 for the plan year following completion of one year of full-time service.
 Flexible spending plan details.